taikn/adding-dark-mode-final/README.md

-# Adding dark mode on website built with Gatsby
+# Adding dark mode on a website built with Gatsby

 See [demo](https://confident-leavitt-dd926a.netlify.app/)